Visual Art & Design

-Visual arts graduates work as graphic designers, photographers, teachers, web and media designers, arts administrators and self-supporting artists.
+Visual art and design graduates work as graphic designers, photographers, teachers, web and media designers, arts administrators and self-supporting artists.
 Some graduates choose to study at the graduate level and go on to become architects or professors.

 What will I learn?